port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 ![entity tags action](../../../static/img/software-catalog/blueprint/defaultEntityTags.png)

-:point_up: the tags of the namespace are already inserted to the form. :point_up:
+:point_up: The namespace tags are already inserted to the form. :point_up:

 <!-- this is commented out for now -->
 <!-- ## Complete Example